Madusanka20/EMG-muscle-strength-detector/README.md

 ---

 ### 2. Sallen-Key Low-Pass Filter
-Filters out high-frequency noise from the amplified EMG signal.
+Filters out high-frequency noise from the amplified EMG signal.FOr this we use 2 second order filters and overall effect is 4th order filter for better rolloff.
+And also we use TL072 Opamp .

 ![Low-Pass Filter Circuit](Assets/lpf.png)